 - Make sure you have enough space in your fridge to chill the ladyfinger before baking.

-- If you are using Eggless Lady Fingers to make Tiramisu, I highly recommend making the cookies the day before and let them dried out at room temperature overnight, so they have the perfect texture to dip into the coffee.
+- If you are using Eggless Lady Fingers to make Tiramisu, I highly recommend making the cookies the day before and letting them dry out at room temperature overnight, so they have the perfect texture to dip into the coffee.

 Nutrition